web3-storage/docs/docs/how-tos/store.md

 Deleting files from the Web3.Storage site's [Files page][site-files] will remove them from the file listing for your account, but that doesn't prevent nodes on the [decentralized storage network][concepts-decentralized-storage] from retaining copies of the data indefinitely.
 Do not use Web3.Storage for data that may need to be permanently deleted in the future.
 :::

+### Directory wrapping

+By default, files uploaded to Web3.Storage will be wrapped in an IPFS directory listing.
+This preserves the original filename and makes links more human-friendly than CID strings, which look like random gibberish.

+The CID you get back from the client when uploading is the CID of the directory, not the file itself!
+To link to the file itself using an IPFS URI, just add the filename to the CID, separated by a `/` like this: `ipfs://<cid>/<filename>`.

+To make a gateway link, use `https://<cid>.ipfs.<gateway-host>/<filename>` or `https://<gateway-host>/ipfs/<cid>/<filename>`, where `<gateway-host>` is the address of an HTTP gateway like `dweb.link`.

+Once uploaded, you can [retrieve the directory][howto-retrieve] or [list the contents][howto-list-dir] without downloading it.

+To avoid having your files wrapped in a directory listing, set the [`wrapWithDirectory:` option][reference-js-put] to `false` when uploading.

 ### Showing progress to the user

 The `put` method has some options that can be passed in to get progress on the upload as it happens in the background.
 There are two callback parameters you can use: `onRootCidReady`, and `onStoredChunk`.